Vince63/Capstone-Project/README.md

 ## (Importance of data: Include the goal of the project and its real world aplications).
 # To be able to predict the global warming by indicators of countries
--Infrastructure
+- Infrastructure
--Economic Growth
+- Economic Growth
--Trade
--Poverty
+- Trade
--
+- Poverty
 ## Benchmark
 ## (Explain any similar projects that already exist, as well as ways they differ from your project) Existing projects include:
 ## Sample1